 Whether you’re new to Pinterest or trying to improve your performance, these tips should help.
 Here’s how to build out your profile, reach more followers and start measuring performance.

 A complete profile tells your brand’s story.
-Head to your settings to add a profile photo, some info about you, your location, and your other sites around the web.
-Then, pick a custom profile cover.
+Head to your settings to add a profile photo, your business location and some info about you.

 Claim your website, Etsy page and other social accounts within your profile settings.
 This ensures that your name and profile picture will appear on every Pin about your content, whether you created it yourself, or someone else created it from one of your sites.
 You’ll also see performance data for these Pins when you use Pinterest Analytics.

 Create new Pins from your claimed accounts at least once a week—daily is even better!
 Be patient, and stick with it.
 Consistent activity, over time, is the best way to build a dedicated audience on Pinterest.